rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

    prob.solve(solver='ECOS', verbose=False)
    x_opt = x.value

-In the example above, ``constrs`` consists of two coniclifts Constraint objects.
+In the example above, ``constrs`` consists of two coniclifts *Constraint* objects.
 Both of these objects were constructed with operator overloading (``<=`` and ``==``), and the second Constraint made use of operator-overloaded matrix multiplication (``@``).
-If you check the datatype of the object ``y = A @ x``, you would find that ``y`` is a coniclifts Expression.
-Expression objects track functions of Variables, in an elementwise fashion.
+If you check the datatype of the object ``y = A @ x``, you would find that ``y`` is a coniclifts *Expression*.
+Expression objects track functions of *Variable* objects.

 Coniclifts has support for nonlinear convex constraints.
 The most important of these constraints are specified as "set membership", rather than elementwise inequalities.
-For example, we have a ``PrimalSageCone`` class, which is used to construct some of the SAGE relaxations in the ``sageopt.relaxations`` package.
+For example, we have a *PrimalSageCone* class, which is used to construct some of the SAGE relaxations in the ``sageopt.relaxations`` package.
 Here is a concrete example ::

    alpha = np.array([[0, 0],